Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Wait for criterion](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/WaitForCriterion.png "[Wait for criterion]")

 The *Wait for criterion* core action is used to insert a breakpoint when you must wait that the data input matches a certain criterion.
 The data runs via the *in* input port into the workflow action and is output via the *match* output port once the input value matches the criterion to be compared with.
-If the input value does not match the criterion to be compared with after a defined timeout, the data is, depending on the configuration, either output via the *timeout* output port, or the actions fails.
+If the input value does not match the criterion to be compared with after a defined timeout, the data is, depending on the configuration, output via the *timeout* output port, or the actions fails.
 The criterion to be compared with as well as the wait time settings are defined in the configuration.

 > [Info] It is recommended to give the action a name that describes which input value the criterion is waiting for.